-This Smithsonian Magazine Top Science Book of 2020 presents Flowers’s singular journey.
-Her dedication and evocative prose led The New York Times to say, “Waste is written with warmth, grace and clarity.
+Flowers founded the Center for Rural Enterprise and Environmental Justice and served as the rural development manager at the Equal Justice Initiative in Montgomery, Alabama.
+Her book, which Smithsonian Magazine named as a Top Science Book of 2020, presents her singular journey.
+Flowers’ dedication and evocative prose led The New York Times to say, “Waste is written with warmth, grace and clarity.
 Its straightforward faith in the possibility of building a better world, from the ground up, is contagious.”
 Senator Bernie Sanders said, “Catherine Coleman Flowers’s important new book shows us how ordinary people can stand up, fight back, and build a government and an economy that works for all of us.”

 Flowers describes how, in places like Lowndes County, Alabama, soiled toilet paper, raw sewage and other effluents flow from ramshackle houses and mobile homes directly into yards where children play and families gather.
 Open cesspools breed tropical diseases, and people who are too poor to install septic systems face arrest for living in conditions they cannot escape.